Bogotá is the capital and largest city of Colombia, it is located in the center of the country.

 Likewise, hostels, pensions and boutique hotels abound in this charming neighborhood.

-Although it is not the safest area to stay in Bogotá to party, if you want to know the true Colombian rumba, La Candelaria is the place for you.
+Although it is not the safest area to stay in Bogotá for partying, if you want to know the true Colombian rumba, La Candelaria is the place for you.

 Accommodation in La Candelaria